gjolly/gjolly.github.io/content/blog/ubuntu-mirror.md

 This approach only works well if more than one person uses the mirror in each Cloudflare edge location.
 If I am the only one hitting it, then most requests will go all the way back to the upstream archive.
 But if many users share the same edge cache, the benefit grows quickly: new  packages are quickly added to the R2 bucket and stay cached on the edge, downloads become much faster: only the first client has to pay a "high" latency

 So, if you want to try it, please do!
+It's available at https://ubuntu.gjolly.dev/ubuntu.
 The more people use it, the better it works.